-Pupils are encouraged to go on our residential trips, take part in sports days, performances and plays.
-Additional access arrangements are agreed wherever possible.
+Pupils are encouraged to go on our residential trips, take part in sports days, performances/plays and any other activities that enhance our school curriculum.
+Additional access arrangements are agreed and adjustments made wherever possible to ensure all pupils are able to attend and access the full curriculum.
 No pupil is ever excluded from taking part in these activities because of their SEND or disability.
 Please see our Accessibility policy for further information.